star

 3. B.Tech in Computer Science:

 B.Tech in Computer Science is an undergraduate degree program that provides students with a strong foundation in technological operating systems and the principles of computer science.
-It is among the most sought-after courses for mathematics enthusiasts, offering comprehensive coursework in software development, database structures, and algorithms.
+It is among the most sought-after maths related courses for mathematics enthusiasts, offering comprehensive coursework in software development, database structures, and algorithms.
 IT firms accept mathematical expertise, whereas B.Tech graduates are equipped for several professions, such as software development, information security, and machine learning.

-You may be interested to know which is better – B.Tech or BCA.
+You may be interested to know Which is better – B.Tech or BCA.

 4.Chartered Accountancy:

-Many math majors aspire to become chartered accountants, which calls for a solid background in mathematics and handling financial affairs.
+Every maths student aspires to become chartered accountants, which calls for a solid background in mathematics and handling financial affairs.
 It involves rigorous training and a strong grip on subjects like accounting, finance, and business management.
 The CA qualification is globally recognized and offers a high-value career prospect.

 5. BSc in Data Science: